Bilateral Economic Relations

 17. India-Israel cooperation in Science & Technology (S&T) is overseen by the Joint Committee on S&T, established under Agreement of Science & Technology cooperation signed in 1993.
 The JCM promotes joint research programmes in select areas of mutual importance through a bilateral mechanism by extending financial support for undertaking joint research activities by Indian and Israeli researchers through various modes viz. i) joint R&D projects; ii) exchange visit of scientists and researchers; and iii) organization of bilateral symposium and workshops.
 The tenth JCM on Science and Technology was held on July 25, 2022, under which the India-Israel Joint Research Program (IIJRC) 2023 was launched seeking proposals in the field of Artificial Intelligence (AI) application in climate change and agriculture for food security.

 18. Under the bilateral MoU on Industrial Research and Development Initiative, signed in May 2005, the India-Israel Initiative for Industrial R&D (i4RD) was set up to support joint industrial R&D projects, to promote joint development of products or processes leading to commercialization.
 During the visit of PM Modi to Israel in July 2017, an MoU for establishing the India-Israel Industrial R&D and Innovation Fund (I4F) by the Department of Science and Technology, India, and the National Authority for Technological Innovation, Israel was signed.
 This MoU, with a contribution of US$ 20 million from each side over 5 years (2018-2022), enabled Indian and Israeli enterprises to undertake joint industrial R&D projects in priority technology sectors such as agriculture, water, energy, healthcare and ICT.
 Both sides have renewed the I4F programme for a further period of 5 years (2023-27) by making the fund available for joint projects across various fields under four separate tracks (feasibility study; R&D projects; pilot projects; and strategic projects).
 Ten rounds of calls for proposals have been held between 2018 and 2023.
-I4F has funded twenty-five R&D projects, including the Apollo-Zebra Medical Artificial Intelligence-based project for the early detection of tuberculosis.
+Eleventh call for proposals under I4F is open for submissions until July 2024.
+So far, I4F has funded thirty R&D projects, including joint projects on low-cost, high-efficiency solar water pumping solutions; drone detection and neutralization system; cellular mobile solutions for digital inclusion and AI-based project for the early detection of tuberculosis.

-(Sources: #DGCIS trade figures, *DEA ODI Factsheet, &Invest India).
+(Sources: #DGCIS trade figures, *DEA ODI Factsheet, &DPIIT FDI Factsheet).